miraloue/hello-world/README.md

 My name is Mira, and I'm a sophomore at Williams College.
 I'm a prospective Russian major, and I enjoy theatre, dance, and pasta primavera.
+I hope you have a lovely day! :)